 Ultimately, when you agree to coach, you are making a commitment to yourself – to learn to know and respect your needs and desires better than you do today, and to take actions that align with your most deeply held values.

 If you are prepared to make that kind of commitment, I am eager to begin working with you!

 Coaching sessions can be purchased singly or in prepaid packages of 5 sessions for a discount.
 Prepaid sessions never expire and can be used for other coaching services or gifted to other people.

 If you live in northern Colorado, I will gladly welcome you to my office or meet you at a neighborhood coffee shop for face-to-face conversation.
-If we’re farther apart, or it’s simply more convenient, we can easily arrange time to Skype for virtual conversations.
+If we’re farther apart, or it’s simply more convenient, we can meet for virtual conversations on Zoom.